model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 with the generated check and replace function respectively.
 If `f` has no contract, an error is thrown.

-For **write sets and memory predicates** Kani relies on CBMC.
-Generated memory predicates (whether derived from types of from explicit clauses) are emitted from the compiler as GOTO contracts in the artifact.
+For **write sets** Kani relies on CBMC. `modifies` clauses (whether derived from types of from explicit clauses) are emitted from the compiler as GOTO contracts in the artifact.
 Then the driver invokes `goto-instrument` with the name of the GOTO-level function names to enforce or replace the memory contracts.
 The compiler communicates the names of the function via harness metadata.

 **Side effect** freedom is enforced with an MIR traversal over all code reachable from a contract expression.
 An error is thrown if known side-effecting